Resources > How the Inflation Reduction Act helps you and your community go solar

 The IRA extended and lifted commercial tax credits for solar.
 This enables businesses to continue benefiting from tax savings.
 Commercial projects can take advantage of either the commercial Investment Tax Credit (ITC) or the Production Tax Credit (PTC).

-Small commercial projects (under 1 MW) now qualify for a base ITC of 30% through 2033.
+Small commercial projects (under 1 MW) now qualify for a base ITC of 30%.

 These projects can also earn additional credits: